About Giki Zero

 What’s the aim?

-The aim is to for everyone who uses Giki Zero to take new steps to cut their environmental footprint.
-At the moment the average carbon footprint in the UK is 9 tonnes and by 2030 this needs to be 2.5 tonnes.
+The aim is for everyone who uses Giki Zero to take new steps to cut their environmental footprint.
+At the moment the average carbon footprint in high income countries is around 10 tonnes and by 2030 this needs to be 2.5 tonnes.
 It’s a big task but Giki Zero can help you with the steps you need to take to get there.

 How does it work?